-"Cin Cin’s loyal band of customers come for its great value Italian food – a mix of homemade pastas and small plates, where fresh ingredients are simply cooked and natural flavours are allowed to shine.
-You can create a different experience every time you come by sitting in a different place: in front of the open kitchen, at the horseshoe counter, gazing out the window onto the street, or in the calmer rear room.
-There's also another branch in London." - Michelin Inspector
+"Cin Cin’s loyal band of customers come for its great value Italian food, where fresh ingredients are simply cooked and natural flavours are allowed to shine.
+You can create a different experience every time you visit by sitting in a different place: in front of the open kitchen, at the horseshoe counter, gazing out the window onto the street or in the calmer rear room.
+Wherever you choose, the terrific homemade pasta is a must – look out for the daily special on the blackboard.
+An all-Italian wine list completes the picture." - Michelin Inspector

 "Cin Cin is home to high-end, high chance of encountering the word ‘Venetian’ Italian dishes.
 It’s also home to a warm date-ready wraparound bar and an arancino that comes with a side of lip-smacking garlic aioli and, inevitably, delighted expletives.
 This tennis-ball sized medley of rice, tomato, and slow-cooked pork ragu is a hero of the BN3 Hove postcode and the perfect way to start a meal in Cin Cin’s private garden.
 It’s all very idyllic San Gimignano by way of Western Road.
 Be aware that prices can stack up quick here, but stick to any dish involving the words ‘ragu’, ‘artisan', or—ding ding ding—‘saffron gnocchi’ and the spend will be entirely justified. " - Heidi Lauth Beasley